 Hanscomb Consulting, Inc. v.
 Hanscomb Limited, 2020 USPQ2d 10085 (TTAB 2020) [precedential].
-Hanscomb Consulting, Inc. (HCI) sought a concurrent use registration for the mark HANSCOMB CONSULTING & design for various business services, covering the entire United States except for two geographical areas (Hinsdale, Illinois and Los Angeles, arising from the parties' concurrent use of their marks.
+Hanscomb Consulting, Inc. (HCI) sought a concurrent use registration for the mark HANSCOMB CONSULTING & design for various business services, covering the entire United States except for two geographical areas (Hinsdale, Illinois, and Los Angeles, California).
+HCI had the burden of proving that it was entitled to registration for its proposed geographic territory, that Hanscomb Limited's (HL) territory should be correspondingly restricted, and that such restrictions would avoid a likelihood of confusion arising from the parties' concurrent use of their marks.
 HCI established that it began using its mark prior to the filing date of HL's application to register HANSCOMB.
 The Board, however, found that "HL has demonstrated prior and continuous use of its HANSCOMB mark in many locations throughout the U.S." This finding of fact by the Board "invalidates HCI's proposed geographic restriction on the use of HL's mark in connection with the services."
 And so, the Board dissolved the concurrent use proceeding and HCI's application was deemed abandoned.